-Sitting between Alaior and Son Bou, you’ll find an ancient Talayotic village that was once inhabited from 1400 BC up until the end of Roman occupation.
+Sitting between Alaior and Son Bou in the South Coast of Menorca, you’ll find an ancient Talayotic village that was once inhabited from 1400 BC up until the end of Roman occupation.
 With more than 1,000 years of history, the ruins in this hilly town are moving and hold a deep Menorcan history that’s essential to understanding this island’s past.

 Covering more than 60,000 square meters, this is the largest Talayotic settlement on Menorca, so if you’re going to visit one, make your way here!
 When you arrive, you’ll be shown a short video to help explain some of the history so that when you walk around, you can really understand what was here before.

 18. Weave Your Way Through Fort de Marlborough

 Located in the cove of Cala de Sant Esteve, head to Fort de Marlborough to learn more about Menorca’s military past.
 This fort was built between 1720 and 1726 by the British during their occupation.
 It was partially destroyed by the Spanish in 1782 and had to be rebuilt, creating the structure that stands today.

 This fort isn’t particularly large but there’s plenty to see and explore.
 On a visit here, you can watch a historical re-enactment to learn about what happened when the fort was under siege as well as explore the grounds and fort itself.